rswamy/rswamy.github.io/index.md

 I'm genuinely passionate about building technology that puts power in people's hands.
 Throughout my career, I've focused on creating tools that transform people into makers and creators - not just consumers of technology.
 This probably comes from my years of involvement in STEM education, where I've seen eyes light up when people realize they can actually build the things they imagine. ✨

-I bring both depth and breadth to my work, with strong technical foundations that branch into diverse areas including:
+I bring both depth and breadth to my work as a lifelong learner.
+Starting with my technical roots, I've grown into all sorts of interesting areas including:
 - Product Development & Strategy
 - Team Leadership
 - Hardware-Software Integration